xujiajiadexiaokeai/get-weibo-favorites/README.md

 ## Installation

-To install the Weibo Favorites Crawler, follow these steps:
+To install the Weibo Favorites Backup Tool, follow these steps:

 1. Clone the repository:
 ```bash